mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 Reaching towards the MDM moves Huey in that direction.
 Together, they select the correct tool and open the access panel.
 She knows what they want to do; Huey knows how to do it.

-"I'm pregnant," she told Kim, six months after meeting him at a subcontractor meet-and-greet.
+"I'm pregnant," she told Jim, six months after meeting him at a subcontractor meet-and-greet.
 Charlie was a sudden development, but she was curious enough about parenthood to pursue it.
-Like she pursued Kim.
+Like she pursued Jim.
 He was a puzzle, with his emotions and romantic rituals.
 He insisted on making the bed when he slept over, said it honored the relationship.

-Kim was more enthusiastic than she was prepared for.
+Jim was more enthusiastic than she was prepared for.
 He was the oldest of his siblings and had helped raise the last child.
 He knew how to do it.
 They moved into a two-bedroom apartment within a month, enrolled in pre-natal courses, started eating *really* healthy.
 She chafed a bit at the endless list of demands necessary for the health of this child, but she cooperated.

 She pushes the test button; Five cards have green lights, one flickers red.
 She - Huey - reaches in, grabs the handle on the red board and pulls.
 The board should slide out, but doesn't.

-"What are you eating?" asked Kim.
+"What are you eating?" asked Jim.
 She said she would be home for dinner tonight, but was late (*again*) at the flight simulator.
-Kim had called and watched her through a video conference.
+Jim had called and watched her through a video conference.

 "It's a bologna sandwich from the robo-chef," she replied.
 "I'm hungry."

-"Great," says Kim with a sarcastic roll of his eyes.
+"Great," says Jim with a sarcastic roll of his eyes.
 He holds a plate of ratatouille with eggs in front of the camera.
 "By the time you get home, this will be cold."

 She reaches towards the red MDM card, grabs it, and pulls with strength.
 "Come on, dammit!
 Come out of there."

 "The amount of force you are suggesting is greater than this card can withstand," says Huey.
 He is simply quoting from the big book of subcontractor specifications.
 Huey will not exceed those specifications, no matter how frustrated Ellen might become.
 Swearing at Huey will not change his mind.

-"I'm sure what you've made will still be delicious when I get home," Ellen tells Kim through the video.
+"I'm sure what you've made will still be delicious when I get home," Ellen tells Jim through the video.
 "My ETA is fifteen minutes.
 We can have dinner, then compare notes on how we got pregnant."

 Ellen and Huey unbolt the entire MDM and fasten it to Huey's back.
 Slowly, carefully, he climbs towards the maintenance airlock.
 Doing this correctly was worth the time and effort.

 Ellen retrieves the maintenance clipboard and examines the list.
 Their relationship hadn't always been tedious maintenance.
 If she squinted, she could see a list of challenges; not tedium.

 Tonight, after her day was through, she would call Charlie.
-And Kim.
+And Jim.
 She would show them her letter of resignation, effective the day she returned to Earth.

-When Kim figured out what he wanted, she would know how to do it.
+When Jim figured out what he wanted, she would know how to do it.